-In a nutshell, batik is an ancient craft used mainly in Indonesia, Africa, India and Japan using hot wax and dyes to create pattern or pictures usually on fabric.
+In a nutshell, batik is an ancient craft used mainly in Indonesia, Africa, India and Japan using hot wax and dyes to create pattern, motifs or paintings usually on fabric.
 Beginning with a blank canvas, a design or motif is drawn using a special tool called a tjanting which is dipped into hot wax.
-The tjanting has a reservoir to hold the hot wax and a spout to draw on to the fabric by passing the spout over the cloth.
-There are also metal stamps called tjaps that can be dipped in to the wax and transferred on to the fabric to create a repeat pattern.
-The type of batik I am most familiar with is Batik Tulis which in Indonesia means hand written or hand drawn batik and is the method I am explaining here.
+The tjanting has a reservoir to hold the hot wax and a spout with which to draw on the fabric by passing the spout over the cloth.
+Also, metal stamps called tjaps are used that can be dipped in to the wax and transferred on to the fabric to create a repeat pattern.
+The type of batik I am most familiar with is Batik Tulis, which in Indonesia means hand written or hand drawn batik and is the method I am explaining here.

 In step 3, I strengthened the solution of the dyes and added another layer of colour, this time alternating stripes of purple and blue in the paisley background and using a block salmon coloured dye on the border, and a deeper turquoise in the corners.

 Step 4 shows a further waxing which saved alternating waves of blue and purple and parts of the border with indents and dots.
 The ‘tik’ in the word Batik means to dot!
 The wax dries very quickly but the dye can take much longer.

 Step 5 shows the addition of pink dye in the border on top of the previous waxing and colours, and I darkened the salmon to a more intense rust brown colour.
 I also ran a straight wash of turquoise over the whole background but it doesn’t really show up too well here.
 In step 6, I added further waxing decoration to the ‘E’ and the paisley centres.